chesorwell/business/GIVEN.md

    Even with Autonomy, the industry must be free of structural "Sludge."
 I must avoid markets with heavy **Compliance**, **Regulation**, or **Legal** bottlenecks (e.g., Government, Hospitals, Public Schools) where a "Yes" takes 3 months to become a "Check."

 6. **Problem Awareness (Do they know it?)**
    The target must already be aware of the pain.
 I am here to **Capture Demand**, not create it.
 If I have to spend my limited runway educating the client that the problem exists (Evangelism), the scope is invalid.
+Remember, the market must pull.

 7. **Technical Solvability (Digital Soil).**
    The market’s primary bottlenecks must be rooted in Information and Process Inefficiency, not physical or biological constraints, ensuring the problem is solvable purely by manipulating data, logic, and communication channels (Bits vs. Atoms).
 This allows me to leverage my full "Pro Generalist" stack (AI, Agents, APIs, Web Dev, Architecture) to engineer a solution, rather than hitting a wall where code is powerless against physical reality (e.g., I can fix a "Scheduling Mess" or "Lost Orders" via software, but I cannot fix "Spoiling Food" or a "Leaking Roof").

+8. **Competitive Vacancy (Is the space empty?)**
+   The specific problem must not be currently solved by a dominant platforms or flooded with well-funded competitors ("Red Ocean").
+I am looking for "Greenfield" opportunities where the current competitor is **Excel, Email or Google Docs**.
+If I have to battle a billion-dollar R&D budget or displace a deeply integrated ecosystem (Platform Risk) to get in the door, the scope is invalid.

-8. **Market Depth (Is there enough inventory?)**
+9. **Market Depth (Is there enough inventory?)**
    The total addressable prospect list must be large enough (Thousands, not Hundreds) to support a high-volume learning phase.
 I will burn through 90% of leads while learning; a "small pond" ensures I run out of prospects before I figure out the puzzle.
+Remember, the market must pull.

+### Selecting the Market and Minimal Viable Segment (MVS)

+Based on criterion "Technical Solvability" it seems like the best markets are those that deal with information.
+It also seems that there are three fundamental categories:

+1. Info Middlemen (connect supply with demand)
+2. Experts (sell their competence)
+3. Allocators (sell liquidity - insurance, licenses, etc.)

+Using multiple AI models with Monte Carlo simulation I executed a "Via Negativa" stress test across three market and here are the results:

+1. Info Middlemen - **Pass**, but flagged on the "Red Ocean" risk.
+2. Experts - **Pass**, but flagged on the "Sales Friction" and "Problem Awareness" risk.
+3. Allocators - **Fail** (Accessibility, Decision Autonomy and Transaction Velocity).